-Supportive housing is subsidized housing with on-site supports.
-These supports help you find and maintain housing stability
+Supportive housing is subsidized housing with on-site supports for single adults, seniors and people with disabilities at risk of or experiencing homelessness.
+These supports help people find and maintain stable housing.

 You may be eligible for Supportive Housing if you: